MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/discovery-docker-ubuntu-azure.md

 *Applies to: Microsoft Cloud App Security*

 # Set up and configuration on Ubuntu
+You can configure automatic log upload for continuous reports in Cloud App Security using a Docker on Ubuntu in Azure.
+This article describes how to set up the automatic log upload.

 ## Technical requirements

 - OS: Ubuntu 14.04 and 16.04 (for newer versions, contact support)

 - Disk space: 250 GB

 - CPU: 2

 - RAM: 4 GB

 - Set your firewall as described in [Network requirements](network-requirements.md#log-collector)

 ## Log collector performance

 The Log collector can successfully handle log capacity of up to 50 GB per hour.
 The main bottlenecks in the log collection process are:

--   Network bandwidth - your network bandwidth determines the log upload speed.
+- Network bandwidth - Your network bandwidth determines the log upload speed.

--   I/O performance of the virtual machine allocated by your IT - determines the speed at which logs are written to the log collector’s disk.
+- I/O performance of the virtual machine - Determines the speed at which logs are written to the log collector’s disk.
 The log collector has a built-in safety mechanism that monitors the rate at which logs arrive and compares it to the upload rate.
 In cases of congestion, the log collector starts to drop log files.
-If your setup generally exceeds 50 GB per hour, it is recommended that you split the traffic between multiple log collectors.
+If your setup typically exceeds 50 GB per hour, it's recommended that you split the traffic between multiple log collectors.

 ## Set up and configuration